 The entire bill for a qualified solar energy system, minus the sales tax, qualifies for the solar tax credit.
 That includes the solar panels, labor costs for on-site preparation, assembly, permits, installation, racking, and piping to connect and activate your solar energy system for your home.

 You must have Federal income tax liability at least equal to the value of the tax credit across the next three (3) years.

-2019 was the last year for the 30% solar investment tax credit (ITC) for projects that improve energy efficiency and lower the carbon footprint of residential and commercial buildings.
+2019 was the last year for the 30% Federal solar investment tax credit (ITC) for projects.
+The Federal ITC is reserved to improve energy efficiency and lower the carbon footprint of residential and commercial buildings.
 In 2020, the tax credit gets reduced to 26%, and this credit gets smaller with each passing year.
 In 2021, the tax credit has been reduced to 22%.

 You have to keep in mind that the federal solar tax credit is nonrefundable and is only possible for the system owner.
-Therefore, homeowners with a solar energy system through a Solar Lease or Power Purchase Agreement are not eligible for the Solar Federal ITC.
+Homeowners who purchased a solar energy system with a Solar Lease or Power Purchase Agreement are not eligible for the Solar Federal ITC.

 We recommend that you contact and consult your personal tax advisor for eligibility and any questions about your tax situation.

 With the expiring solar tax credit, don’t wait too long to get a quote on solar.
-Always seek a professionals help when considering solar for your home since they will have the best knowledge on how to handle your home energy situation in an efficient manner.
+Always seek a professional’s help when considering solar for your home.
+A professional CPA will have the best knowledge on how to handle your home energy situation in an efficient manner.
 If you are in need of home solar in California?
 Call Forme Solar at (714) 694-2262 and request a solar quote today!